 Asymptotically Optimal Strategies For Combinatorial Semi-Bandits in Polynomial Time.
 Thibaut Cuvelier, Richard Combes, Éric Gourdin.
 Algorithmic Learning Theory (ALT), Paris (France), March 2021.
 Journal of Machine Learning. arXiv (PDF).
 HAL (PDF).

 Statistically Efficient, Polynomial Time Algorithms for Combinatorial Semi Bandits.
 Thibaut Cuvelier, Richard Combes, Éric Gourdin.
 ACM SIGMETRICS 2021, Beijing (China), June 2021.
 ACM Digital Library.
+DOI.
 Kudos. arXiv (PDF).
 HAL (PDF).

 Active learning is the field of supervised machine learning where the learning algorithm can query an oracle (a human user or another information source) for new labels of previously unlabelled samples.
 In particular, in stream-based active learning, samples are sequentially presented to the algorithm.
 This field is highly related to optimal experimental design.